During a nephrectomy, it is possible to remove just part of the kidney (partial nephrectomy) or a whole kidney (radical nephrectomy).

 It is possible that the kidney cancer becomes so extensive that it causes kidney failure, meaning a patient requires a kidney transplant or dialysis.

-Although we have not heard of any BHD patients who have had a kidney transplant, there have been reports of patients with another genetic kidney cancer syndrome (VHL) who have had successful kidney transplants.
+Although we have not heard of any BHD patients who have had a kidney transplant, there have been reports of patients with other genetic kidney cancer syndromes (VHL and tuberous sclerosis) who have had successful kidney transplants.
+A single case report in 2018 of a women who had both kidneys removed as a consequence of renal cell carcinoma, and was later diagnosed with BHD was on the waitlist for a kidney transplant (2).

-There is a very long kidney transplant waiting list in many parts of the world and transplants using organs from compatible family members or friends are easier to arrange.
+There is a very long kidney transplant waiting list in many parts of the world and transplants using organs from compatible family members or friends are possible.
 However, if your family member also has BHD, they would not be a suitable donor as the transplanted kidney may develop tumours, and the donor may also develop cancer in their remaining kidney.

-There are a few reports of people with Birt-Hogg-Dubé syndrome who are on dialysis.
+There are also a few reports of people with Birt-Hogg-Dubé syndrome who are on dialysis (2).

 Publication date: December 2014